LastUsernameLeft/wtlMiniProject/readme.txt

-download and install mongoDB, webstorm and node run mongodb for creating data folder and run node, npm install through package.json
+Download and install 'mongoDB' and 'node'.
+(Webstorm is preferred for editing) Run 'mongodb' for creating data folder and run node, 'npm install' through 'package.json'